-The person or position that is nominated by the industry organisation to be its contact for communications relevant to the incident, and who will assist in the development and delivery of communications during investigation response and recovery.
+The person or position that is nominated by the industry organisation to be its contact for communications relevant to the incident, and who will assist in the development and delivery of communications during a response.
 This person will also play a key role in facilitating communication with industry organisation members either directly or by way of an incident communications network.